Stewart, Mississippi

 Stewart is a census-designated place and unincorporated community in Montgomery County, Mississippi, United States.

-U.S. Route 82 passes through Stewart, and the Big Black River flows south of the settlement.
+As of the 2020 census, it had a population of 99.

 The Stewart Volunteer Fire Department is located in Stewart.

 History

 The Georgia Pacific Railway completed a line through Stewart in late 1880s.

-By 1906, Stewert had a post office and a population of 200.
+By 1906, Stewart had a post office and a population of 200.

 A bed of iron ore located 3 mi north of Stewart was mined during the 1950s, and shipped by railway to Birmingham, Alabama for processing.

-It was first named as a CDP in the 2020 Census which listed a population of 99.
+It was first listed as a census-designated place for the 2020 census.

+Geography

+Stewart is in eastern Montgomery County and is bordered to the north by Webster County.
+U.S. Route 82 passes through the community, leading west 8 mi to Kilmichael and northeast 12 mi to Eupora.
+Winona, the Montgomery county seat, is 19 mi to the west via US 82.

+According to the U.S. Census Bureau, the Stewart CDP has an area of 1.13 sqmi, all land.
+The Big Black River passes to the south of the community.